Suzanne Underwood Rhodes

-I'm available for reading and workshops, so feel free to contact me at s.underwood.rhodes@gmail.com.
+I'm available for readings and workshops, so feel free to contact me at s.underwood.rhodes@gmail.com.
 And, if you're a writer looking for an editor, please check out my independent editorial practice here on the website.

 Most of the photos on this website were taken by my late husband, Wayne Rhodes, a professional photographer who specialized in landscape and nature photography.